exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 # 👋 Hello, I'm Exodus

-### Full-Stack Software Engineer & Technical Product Manager from 🇪🇹
+### Full-Stack Software Engineer & Technical Product Manage

-I don’t code for fun, if it doesn’t solve a problem, I don’t touch it
+I don’t code for fun. if it doesn’t solve a problem, I don’t touch it

 </div>